blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 zsh
 ```

-The `zsh` command will start a run of the Z shell inside of the current shell instance.
+The `zsh` command initializes an instance of the [Z shell](https://en.wikipedia.org/wiki/Z_shell) inside of the current shell instance.

 ### exit the current shell instance